CaltropHungerton/OGtransformer/README.md

 # OGtransformer
-attention is all i need
+replicating the machine translation performance of "attention is all you need" (2017)